• Skip to primary navigation

 7. Prepare to Travel:

 When traveling near or far, do your homework.
-Either bring an ample supply of food with you or identify in advance eating establishments or groceries along the way that offers whole foods, plant-based items.
+Either bring an ample supply of food with you or identify in advance eating establishments or groceries along the way that offer whole foods and plant-based items.

 Well, there you have it!
-I wish you success on your journey and please be in touch to let me know which of these tips made a difference for you.
-I love nothing more than to hear your stories and know that I’ve made a difference.
-Please email me at diane@plantbasedcooking.com or post to my Facebook site.
+I wish you success on your journey.
+Comment below with any other suggestions that have helped you, or let me know if these tips made a difference.
+I love nothing more than hearing your stories.
+Email me at diane@plantbasedcooking.com.

 Want more of Plant-Based Cooking?